Text processing

 As an exercise, read the documentation for features covered in this section.
 See also stackoverflow: character translation examples.

-Removing leading/trailing characters
+Removing leading and trailing characters

 The strip()